GiGainfosystems/BuFFI/README.md

 BuFFI is still in its early stages and there are a couple of things to consider when you think about using this crate.

 * **Applicability**: At GiGa infosystems we use BuFFI in our day-to-day work and have deployed this FFI in production, and so far, it works exceptionally well.
 This does not mean that every other use case is fully supported by this already.
 We make heavy use of `rustdoc-types` and resolving and mapping every type that will be part of an API is a tough job.
 We expect things to break eventually when other developers will attempt to integrate BuFFI in their projects.
 We strongly encourage everyone who could benefit from BuFFI to give it a go and open an issue if anything should break.
 Many issues can be resolved quickly.
 * **Rust Toolchain and Stability**: As mentioned before, BuFFI makes use of Rustdoc's unstable JSON output and `rustdoc-types`.
 This means that, at the moment, we rely on `RUSTC_BOOTSTRAP` to access nightly functionality in stable compilers.
-Additionally the JSON format `rustdoc-types` are tightly connected to a released Rust toolchain.
+Additionally, the JSON format and `rustdoc-types` are tightly connected to a released Rust toolchain.
 Whenever a new stable toolchain is released, there is a good chance the JSON format and `rustdoc-types` will have changed as well.
 This means that every version of BuFFI will be guaranteed to work with one version of the Rust toolchain (as indicated by the Rust Version in the BuFFI version).
 We have plans to adjust this in the future via [Trustfall](https://crates.io/crates/trustfall_rustdoc), but for now we will make sure BuFFI will always work with the latest **stable** Rust toolchain.
 If your crate follows this release cycle as well, you should be golden.
 If not, make sure to pick the right BuFFI version for you and fix the Rust toolchain in your `rust-toolchain` file.

 ## Deep dive